Several nonlocal sets of multipartite pure orthogonal product states: PRELIMINARIES

-{\it Definition 2}: (Nontrivial measurement) In quantum mechanics, a measurement is defined by a set of positive operator-valued measure (POVM) elements.
-These elements satisfy the completeness relation, i.e., the sum of all these POVM elements must be equal to identity.
-Now, if all of the POVM elements are proportional to the identity operator, then it is called a trivial measurement because these type of measurements are unable to extract any information about the quantum state.
-On the other hand, if some of the POVM elements are not proportional to identity then it is called a nontrivial measurement.
+\begin{definition} While distinguishing an unknown state of a given set, if all POVM elements of a measurement are proportional to the identity matrix then such a measurement is said to be a trivial measurement since such a measurement is not efficient to extract information useful for state discrimination.
+On the other hand, if not all POVM elements of a measurement are proportional to the identity matrix then the measurement is said to be a nontrivial measurement. \end{definition}

-{\it Definition 3}: (Nondisturbing measurement) If there is a set of pairwise orthogonal quantum states and a measurement, defined in such a way, that after performing the measurement, the post measurement states are also pairwise orthogonal to each other.
-In other words, these type of measurements are basically orthogonality preserving measurement.
+\begin{definition} Consider a measurement to distinguish a fixed set of pairwise orthogonal quantum states.
+After performing that measurement, if the postmeasurement states are also pairwise orthogonal to each other then such a measurement is said to be an orthogonality-preserving measurement. \end{definition}

-{\it Definition 4}: An incomplete set of orthogonal product states, is called completable set in a Hilbert space, if it can be extended to a complete orthonormal product basis in the same Hilbert space.

-For local distinguishability, it is necessary that atleast one party is able to begin with a nontrivial and nondisturbing measurement \cite{grois01, wal02, ye07}.